Fiji – Guide for Backpackers

 Water activities in the Manmanucas and Yasawas Islands

-Flyboarding has fast become a craze in the Mamanucas and Yasawas where you ride a jet-propelled hoverboard to skim over the waves, while there’s plenty of opportunity to do traditional surfing from Namotu Island.
+Flyboarding has fast become a craze in the Mamanucas and Yasawas where you ride a jet-propelled hoverboard to skim over the waves, while there are plenty of opportunities to do traditional surfing from Namotu Island.
 Cloudbreak is the most famous surf break in Fiji but it should only be tackled by the experienced.
 You can also try out Namotu Left named after its huge left-hand breaks, while Restaurants is a fast and fun left-hander.
 Kayaking is always a given with most resorts having kayaks included with your stay, but we also recommend sailing for the day with a mix of snorkelling, drinking, visiting a traditional Fijian village, film locations and more.
 Additionally, take a boat trip into the Sawa-i-Lau Caves and go hand-line fishing with the locals.

 Diving in the Yasawa Islands